Pope ends South America trip urging youths to 'make a mess'

 On his trip, Francis has used two major speeches to excoriate unbridled capitalism and champion the rights of the poor.
 He has also warned of irreparable damage to the planet.

-In Bolivia on Thursday, he urged the downtrodden to change the world economic order and called for the poor to have the "sacred rights" of labour, lodging and land.
+In Bolivia on Thursday, he urged the downtrodden to change the world economic order and called for the poor to have the "sacred rights" of labor, lodging and land.

 On Saturday, he urged politicians and business leaders "not to yield to an economic model which is idolatrous, which needs to sacrifice human lives on the altar of money and profit".
 Food and shelter were essential to human dignity, he said.